Impact of Involvement Blog

 Below you’ll find examples of the ways that your involvement at Oxfordshire Mind is making an impact, as well as stories that some of our Experts by Experience have shared about their mental health lived experience.

-As part of our Moving for Wellbeing focus at the beginning of 2022, Oxfordshire Mind Service User Sharon shares her journey to feeling more confident to get out and about through the support of our Walking for Wellbeing Group in this lovely look through the seasons.
-Our Walking for Wellbeing Group is one of the…
+As part of our Moving for Wellbeing focus, Oxfordshire Mind Service User Sharon shares her journey to feeling more confident to get out and about through the support of our Walking for Wellbeing Group in this lovely look through the seasons.
+Our Walking for Wellbeing Group is one of the range of activities we offer…

 Continue Reading Sharon’s Story